ayush9h/learning-git/README.md

-# learning-git
+# Learning Git

-# This is the commit on the main branch
+- This is commit from the main branch.
-# This is the commit from the learning01 branch
+- This the commit from the learning01 branch.
+- This commit is to check for pull/merge in local branch.